Informfully/Documentation/docs/source/deliberative.rst

 The news supply to EPD assumes items are from the most recent day.
 Articles get shuffled before being added to a recommendation list.
 This is done to avoid any outlet-based clustering, as articles are scraped one outlet at a time.
 The Figure below shows an overview of how EPD builds the recommendation list one slide at a time.

 .. image:: img/algorithm_assets/epd.jpg
    :width: 700
    :alt: Generating recommendation lists with EPD

-The continuous exposure length of majority party articles and minority party articles, political articles, and non-political articles is controlled by parameters to increase the diversity of recommendation results.

 Source
 ------